 Four Main European Landforms

 Europe has four main landforms, many islands and peninsulas, and various climate types.
 The four main landforms include the Alpine region, Central Uplands, Northern Lowlands, and Western Highlands.
-Each represents a different physical part of Europe.
-The wide-ranging physical environment has provided Europe with an abundance of biodiversity.
+These diverse landforms provide Europe with an abundance of biodiversity.
 Biodiversity refers to the diversity of the number of species in an ecosystem and the number of members in each species.
 The physical environment also provides natural resources and raw materials for human activities.
 Europe’s moderate climates and favorable relative location are supported by its access to the many rivers and seas.
 These advantageous developmental factors supported the development of the Industrial Revolution in Europe, which gave rise to highly technical and urban societies.
 Europe has emerged as one of the core economic centers of the global economy.
 Associated with the urbanization of Europe are high human population densities that have placed a strain on the natural environment.
 As a result, there has been significant deforestation, and the loss of natural habitat, which has, in turn, has decreased the realm’s level of biodiversity.

 The High Alps, which range from eastern France to Slovenia, are central to the Alpine region.
 Included in the Alpine Range are the Pyrenees, located on the border between France and Spain; the Apennines, running the length of Italy; the Carpathians, looping around Romania from Slovakia; and finally, the shorter Dinaric Alps in former Yugoslavia.
 Mountains usually provide minerals and ores that were placed there when the earth’s internal processes created the mountains.
 Mountains also isolate people by acting as a dividing range that can separate people into cultural groups.